Dame-Dango/STACKtheFlags2020/mobile/Welcome to Korovax Mobile!/README.md

             } // Line 125 - 127
         // ...
 ```
-6. So I decoded every single magic number using the code from [`mobile/Contact Us!`](../Contact%20Us!)... which gives us the flag!
+6. So we decoded every single magic number using the code from [`mobile/Contact Us!`](../Contact%20Us!)... which gives us the flag!
 ```java
         // ...
         SQLiteDatabase db = dbhelper.getWritableDatabase("12345"); // Line 38